 Optical Success Academy

-Over the past two decades, Patrick has built a distinguished career in the fashion industry.
-He revitilised Savile Row tailor Norton & Sons, relaunched E. Tautz—winning Menswear Designer of the Year at the British Fashion Awards—and led Debenhams’ most successful designer collaboration with Hammond & Co.
+Patrick has built a distinguished career in the fashion industry.
+He revitilised Savile Row tailor Norton & Sons, relaunched E. Tautz, claimed the Menswear Designer of the Year at the British Fashion Awards, working with high street brands and luxury marques.
 He has worked with global brands including Cartier, Rolls-Royce, BMW, Barbour, and Alexander McQueen, always advocating for craftsmanship and quality.
+His passion for British manufacturing saw him rescue the historic Blackburn-based factory Cookson & Clegg from closure.
+This experience inspired him to launch Community Clothing, a pioneering initiative that has earned him widespread recognition for revitilising the UK garment industry.

 Patrick holds a degree in Materials Science & Engineering from Leeds, an MBA from Oxford, and honorary fellowships from multiple universities.
 He has delivered a TED Talk on sustainable fashion and is an ambassador for The King’s Foundation.